autonity/autonity-oracle/README.md

 # The crypto data plugins are used to fetch realtime rate of crypto currency pairs:
 # ATN-USD, NTN-USD, NTN-ATN from exchanges.
 For the Autonity Piccadilly Circus Games Competition Round 4 game, the data provider of these pairs is a simulated
 # exchange that people can trade ATN and NTN in markets created by it.
 No configuration is required for
-# the plugin named pcgc_cax that fetch data of crypto currency pairs, since the default configurations inside the plugin
+# the plugin named pcgc_cax that fetches data for these crypto currency pairs from this exchange as the default configuration is set in the plugin.
 # works for you.

 # For each forex data plugin, there is a list of configuration are required, however most of them have use default